Teens Love our Spanish Immersion Programs in Costa Rica – 3 more spots open for summer 2015!

 Our High School Spanish Immersion trips in Costa Rica are specifically designed to improve your Spanish skills, help you gain cultural understanding, earn at least 20 community service hours, and experience the beauty of Costa Rica.
 The four major components of this experience are: Spanish classes, lodging with host families, community service, and adventure travel.
 Click on the pictures above to learn more about each component of our trips.

 6/24 – 7/7, 2015

 - 5 days of language school and community service projects

 - 3 days at Manuel Antonio National Park and beach

-- 3 days in Orosi Valley
+- 3 days of adventure in the Orosi Valley

 - Salsa, Merengue, & cooking classes